lukasvelek/SkyDocu/README.md

 - Grid filter saving
 - Deprecated components removed
     - FormBuilder 1.0 (FormBuilder 2.0 is currently being used)
+- UI finished (all parts of UI should be avialable and visible (according to the visibility rights))

 ### 1.0 (November 29th, 2024)
 - Container management